header logo

 8. Wayne Rooney (2004-2017 period)

-Wayne Rooney joined Manchester United in 2004 from Everton as an 18-year-old upcoming star for an initial transfer fee of £20 million and a further £7 million in redundancy payments, which was the fee record for a player under 20 years old at that time.
+Wayne Rooney joined Manchester United in 2004 from Everton as an 18-year-old rising star for an initial transfer fee of £20 million, with a further £7 million in add-ons, making him the most expensive player under 20 at that time.
 Rooney made his debut for the Red Devils in a Champions League group stage clash with Turkish side Fenerbahce on September 28, 2004.
-It was a dream debut for a teenager as he scored a hat-trick in Manchester United's 6-2 victory.
-The remaining three goals are Ruud van Nistelrooy, Ryan Giggs and David Bellion.

 Wayne Rooney is the all-time leading goalscorer